mistcommunity/mist-ce/README.md

 # Mist Cloud Management Platform - Community Edition

+> [!NOTE]
+> In December 2023, Mist.io Inc was [acquired by Dell Technologies](https://mist.io/blog/2023-12-18-mist-joins-dell-isg-edge).
+Since then, the Enterprise Edition (EE) and Hosted Service (HS) are no longer available, while the Community Edition (CE) has not been maintained besides some security fixes contributed by the community.

+From the post, they talk about how the sale impacted Mist Community Edition:

+> Impact on Mist Community Edition
+> Unfortunately, our current workload does not leave us any capacity to keep maintaining our open source offering.
+At the same time, Dell Technologies has no immediate plans to release new versions of the Mist Community Edition.
+The open source code will remain archived on github.com/mistio and we will welcome any community efforts to bring it back to life.

+This project, [mistcommunity/mist-ce](https://github.com/mistcommunity/mist-ce), aims to update the code so that Mist Community Edition works agian, and is usable as an open source software.
+To see the status look at the [issues](https://github.com/mistcommunity/mist-ce/issues) page, or to try and spin it up, or help debug issues to get it working agian, see the [Development](https://github.com/mistcommunity/mist-ce?tab=readme-ov-file#development) section.

+## Overview

 Mist simplifies multicloud management.
 It offers a unified interface from where you can manage public clouds, private clouds, hypervisors, containers and bare metal servers.

 With Mist you can perform common management tasks like provisioning, orchestration, monitoring, automation and cost analysis.